From A NATIONAL BIODIVERSITY STRATEGY & ACTION PLAN FOR BARBADOS (2002)

 “Seagrass areas, commonly known as seagrass beds or meadows, are distributed along the coast in shallow water where sunlight penetration is adequate to facilitate photosynthesis.
 Delcan

-(1994b), reported seagrass beds along the west coast at Shermans, Six Men’s Bay, Speightstown and Brighton; along the southwest coast at Bridgetown, Hastings, Rockley, Worthing, St.Lawrence, Dover, Maxwell, Welches, Oistins, Enterprise and Atlantic Shores of Barbados; and along the east coast at Bath and Conset Bay.“There is evidence that the quality of the local coastal marine water is deteriorating due to increased sedimentation, eutrophication and sewage pathogens, localised increases in
+(1994b), reported seagrass beds along the west coast at Shermans, Six Men’s Bay, Speightstown and Brighton; along the southwest coast at Bridgetown, Hastings, Rockley, Worthing, St.Lawrence, Dover, Maxwell, Welches, Oistins, Enterprise and Atlantic Shores of Barbados; and along the east coast at Bath and Conset Bay.

 temperature, decreases in salinity, and perhaps increases in toxins (Delcan, 1994a).
 There is also evidence to suggest that grazing by fish and sea urchins is an important mechanism for recycling nutrients within the beds.
 Heavy fishing pressure that results in the removal of these animals can therefore also negatively affect the vibrancy seagrass beds.
 Physical damage in coupled with poor water quality will negatively impact on the vibrancy of seagrass beds.
 It is therefore probable that the local seagrasses are being impacted negatively by many coastal activities and land based sources of pollution and urgent attention must be given to ways of minimizing these impacts”